What is creativity? What makes creativity radical?

 Who decides what counts as radical?

 Since creativity can be applied to so many things, this paradigm change in radical creativity is highly contextual.
 An idea can be radically creative, and so can an outcome, or a method of doing something.
-It can be utilized in planning and in execution, and in wildly different fields and areas.
+Creativity can be utilized in planning and in execution, and in wildly different fields and areas.

 Take cellular phones as an example.
 For younger generations, it may be hard to believe that in 1995, owning a handset was not commonplace in Finland.
 In its invention, a portable telephone was revolutionary.
 In 1983, Motorola Dynatac 8000X, known also as ‘the brick’, was the first handheld mobile phone that changed the paradigms of telephone communication.